oskardotglobal/4get/docs/configure.md

 3. The captcha imagesets are located in `data/captcha/your_image_set/*.png`
 4. The captcha font is located in `data/fonts/captcha.ttf`

+## Robots.txt
+Make sure you configure this right to optimize your search engine presence!
+Head over to `/robots.txt` and change the 4get.ca domain to your own domain.

 ## Server listing
 To be listed on https://4get.ca/instances , you must contact *any* of the people in the server list and ask them to add you to their list of instances in their configuration.
 The instance list is distributed, and I don't have control over it.